-1. Both of the following courses:
+- 1. Both of the following courses:

+AFRE

+829

-AFRE 829 Economics of Environmental Resources 3
+Economics of Environmental Resources

+3

+PPL

+807

-PPL 807 Public Policy 3
+Public Policy

+3

-2. Complete 3 credits of additional course work that focus on policy that meets the interests of the student.
+- Complete 3 credits of additional course work that focus on policy that meets the interests of the student.
 The course must be approved by the student's academic advisor for the specialization.

-3. Completion of an examination consisting of a paper on the environmental

-3. Completion of an examination consisting of a paper on the environmental policy aspects of a problem selected by the student and approved by the advisor for the specialization.
+- Completion of an examination consisting of a paper on the environmental policy aspects of a problem selected by the student and approved by the advisor for the specialization.